Alignment

 • Use the arrow buttons to move, changing the scale for finer control

-• The PSF should be centered on the target in the camflowfs display
+• The PSF should be centered on the target along x in the camflowfs display

 1. Set camsci1 to the full ROI